ResearchComputing/Documentation/docs/clusters/alpine/allocations.md

 Step 1: Download and complete the [Peak Allocation Request Supplementary Information](https://o365coloradoedu.sharepoint.com/:x:/s/RC-Team/EajdPBAejjpDru7kvEEA29QBI8CoO8lj7-kUjotBIIusEg?e=geLBBP) document.
-You need to be logged into Office365 with your CU Boulder account.
+You need to be logged into Office 365 with your CU Boulder account.

 Step 2: Fill out the [Peak Allocation Request](https://forms.office.com/r/5VtLpiCh01) form.
-You need to be logged into Office365 with your CU Boulder account.
+You need to be logged into Office 365 with your CU Boulder account.
 The last question will ask you to upload your completed Peak Allocation Request Supplementary Information document from step 1.